Javeed-Pasha/Bike-usage-analytics-project/README.md

 By this time the new GCP VM will have a running mage docker .

-### 10. Update File Ownership and add user to docker group
+### 10. Update File Ownership and add the user to docker group

 		sudo chown -R $USER:$USER mage
 		sudo usermod -a -G docker $USER